pitzcarraldo/reduxible/README.md

 A function that executed when hot modules are reloaded.
 A Reducer replacement codes have to be placed in this.

-#### `initialActions: array`
+#### `initialActions: array (experimental)`

 The List of Actions that has to be executed before rendering.
 They will be reduced shortly after being created on the server.
 So states also will be updated before connecting with React Components.
 You can place async actions invoked here before the first rendering.
-For detail, see [this example project](https://github.com/Pitzcarraldo/reduxible-example/blob/develop/src/universal/services/initialActions.js).
+When if they were failed, sever will render with initial state with error logs.
+For detail, see [this example project](https://github.com/Pitzcarraldo/reduxible-example/blob/master/src/universal/services/initialActions.js).

 ##### `extras: object`